NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

+.. include:: ../additional/links.rst
 .. _anisotropic-label:

 Anisotropic systems
 ===================

-.. container:: justify

-    In this tutorial, the NMR relaxation rate :math:`R_1` is measured from water confined in a nanoslit os silica.
+In this tutorial, the NMR relaxation rate :math:`R_1` is measured from water confined in a nanoslit of silica.

-.. container:: justify
+.. admonition:: Note
+    :class: non-title-info

-    I recommend you to follow
-    this tutorial on a simpler :ref:`isotropic-label` first.
+    If you are new to NMRDfromMD, it is recommended that you follow this simpler tutorial on :ref:`isotropic-label` first.

 MD system
 ---------